 The Signs of Automatic Transmission Won’t Shift into 3rd Gear

-- The transmission shifts into the first and then to second gear but does not move into the third gear.
+First, you can notice that the transmission shifts into the first and then to second gear but does not move into the third gear.
 It seems that the gear slips into neutral when you push it to the third.

-- Another instance could be the automatic transmission won’t shift into 3rd gear at all.
+Another instance could be the automatic transmission won’t shift into 3rd gear at all.
 It smoothly glides between the first and second and vice versa, but it just stays in second when you try to push it to the third.

 Functional auto gearbox will shift up, down, and rest upon appropriate commands.
 But, when it fails to do so, there must be an internal hitch affecting the performance.
 If you ignore the signs for too long, it could lead to a possible failure of the transmission.

 Let’s see what could be the reasons for the car won’t shift gears from second to third.